Stunningly Sweet Standards

 What is vWD?

 vWD stands for vonWillebrands Disease.
 This is a common inherited bleeding disorder.
 In vonWillebrand's Disease, the dog is missing a substance in it's blood, which helps the platelets form clots.
 Because of the deficient clotting of blood, dogs with vonWillebrand's disease have excessive bleeding upon injury.
 This would be similar to hemophilia in humans.
 Bleeding generally occurs after a wound or surgery.
 A dog with vonWillebrand's disease may also develop nosebleeds, bleeding from the gums, in the stomach, intestines, or bladder.
 Testing a dogs DNA for this disease ensures he/she does not have or carry the gene for the disease.
+A simple DNA test via blood or cells will determine if the dog is affected.

 ~COI~